Poetry Postcard Fest

-6. There is a Facebook page for the Poetry Postcard Fest but best to let the cards speak for themselves during the fest.
+6. There is a Facebook page for the Poetry Postcard Fest but it is best to let the cards speak for themselves during the fest.
 Social media is a soul-sucking invention and your poetry needs all the soul you can dedicate to it.

 You might want to write after the fest about your experience.
 NEVER spam the list about any product or service, including your books.

-7. The fest is open to people who contribute at least $15.00 U.S. to SPLAB.
-(That includes the service charge.)
+7. The fest is open to people who contribute at least $15.00* U.S. to the Cascadia Poetics LAB.

 I want to be a resource for you especially if you are trying to make the shift from relentless editing to learning how to develop trust for your instincts.
 This is the force behind the fest and, I think, the reason that it has grown in popularity over the years.
-There are costs to maintaining the email list (Mailchimp, Submittable, &c) and website.
-This is a fundraiser for SPLAB and provides enough for us to pay basic bills.
-Contributions are welcome.
+Contributions are welcome. *The suggested fee goes up June 4.
+If money is tight, ask for a scholarship.
+Some generous fest regulars add extra for people who are just getting by financially.

 8. Ina Roy and J.I.
 Kleinberg and I have created a postcard anthology.

-To ensure you’ll get the call, subscribe to this blog.
-(The box in the upper right corner above?
-It says SUBSCRIBE TO OUR NEWSLETTER.
-See below)
+To ensure you’ll get the annual registration call, subscribe to this blog.

-We send out an average of two emails a week from this blog and www.splab.org, the literary arts-oriented non-profit org founded in 1993.
+We send out an average of two emails a week from this blog, PaulENelson.com and Cascadia Poetics LAB, the literary arts-oriented non-profit org founded in 1993.